-Total deposits were \$1.276 billion as of September 30, 2023, a decrease of \$27.9 million (2.1%) compared to June 30, 2023.
-Total FDIC-insured deposits and collateralized public-funds deposits represented 87% of total deposits as of September 30, 2023.
+Total deposits were \$1.276 billion as decreased by \$2.3 million, 0.2%, primarily due to seasonal activity by municipal depositors.
+Our cost of September 30, 2023, a decrease total retail and commercial deposits increased to 1.75% during the first quarter of \$27.9 million (2.1%) compared to June 30, 2023 2024 from 1.59%.
+Core deposits represented 82% of total deposits, with noninterest-bearing demand deposits representing 20% of total deposits at March 31, 2024.
+Total commercial deposits were 21% of total deposits at March 31, 2024 and December 31, 2023.
+FDIC-insured deposits were 85% of total deposits and collateralized public-funds public funds deposits represented 87% were 1% of total deposits as of September 30, 2023.
 The decrease in deposits during the third quarter of 2023 was primarily due to declines in commercial deposit account balances related to healthcare and equipment finance borrowers, seasonal decreases in balances involving collateralized public funds and decreases in family office account balances due to investment activity.
 Retail deposit portfolio balances were stable; however, due to increases in market interest rates.
 Certificates of deposit balances increased by \$6.5 million as depositors transferred funds from transaction accounts to certificates of deposit.

 Net interest income increased by \$11,000 during the quarter ended September 30, 2023, as increased interest income on higher balances of short-term investments slightly exceeded the increase in our cost of funds on deposits.
-Our net interest margin was 3.56% as of September 30, 2023 and June 30, 2023.
+Our net interest margin was 3.56% as of September 30, 2023 and June 30, 2023 March 31, 2024.

 Noninterest income remained stable at \$1.2 million for the quarters ended September 30, 2023 and June 30, 2023.
 Loan servicing fees decreased modestly during the third quarter of 2023.
 Noninterest expense decreased \$430,000 during the quarter ended September 30, 2023.
 Compensation and benefits expense decreased \$260,000 compared to the second quarter of 2023 due to changes in workforce composition.
 Advertising and public relations decreased \$91,000 compared to the second quarter of 2023, reflecting lower marketing expenses related to loan originations activities.
+Capital Adequacy